cooper-org/cooper/README.md

 **Cooper** is distributed under an MIT license, as found in the [LICENSE](https://github.com/cooper-org/cooper/tree/master/LICENSE) file.

+## Projects built with Cooper

+- J. Gallego-Posada et al. Controlled Sparsity via Constrained Optimization or: How I Learned to Stop Tuning Penalties and Love Constraints.
+In [NeurIPS 2022](https://arxiv.org/abs/2208.04425).
+- S. Lachapelle and S. Lacoste-Julien.
+Partial Disentanglement via Mechanism Sparsity.
+In [CLR Workshop at UAI 2022](https://arxiv.org/abs/2207.07732).
+- J. Ramirez and J. Gallego-Posada.
+L0onie: Compressing COINS with L0-constraints.
+In [Sparsity in Neural Networks Workshop 2022](https://arxiv.org/abs/2207.04144).

+*If you would like your work to be highlighted in this list, please open a pull request.*

 ## Acknowledgements

 **Cooper** supports the use of extra-gradient style optimizers for solving the